FranciskaDendooven/atrium/README.md

 ## Features

-> Platform is public but only registerd users can participate
+> The platform is public but only registered users can participate.

 ### Acomplished so far:
 - Login and Register